MicrosoftDocs/quantum-docs/articles/optimization-simulated-annealing.md

 It is also recommended to set the number of restarts to at least 216 if using the FPGA solver, as it can support a higher degree of parallelization.

-To create a simulated annealing solver for the FPGA using the SDK, simply specify the platform option as follows:
+To create a simulated annealing solver for the FPGA platform using the SDK, simply specify the platform option as follows:

 ```python
 from azure.quantum.optimization import SimulatedAnnealing, HardwarePlatform